 The Duke University-University of North Carolina Cooperative Program

-This program provides the opportunity for Duke students to take courses for credit at the Department of Slavic Languages and Literatures of UNC-Chapel Hill, to consult with UNC faculty and to use the library facilities at UNC.
+This program provides the opportunity for Duke students to take courses for credit at the Department of Germanic & Slavic Languages & Literatures, to consult with UNC faculty and to use the library facilities at UNC.

 The Center for Slavic, Eurasian, and East European Studies (CSEEES)